HanboCai/FGMGE/README.md

 python FGMG.py sample_input.wav "right"
 ```
 Of course, `sample_input.wav` may be changed to any input audio file and `"hello world"` may be changed to any target transcription.

-You can also listen to pre-created audio samples in the [samples](samples/) directory.
-Each original/adversarial pair is denoted by a leading number, with model transcriptions as the title.